Kyle Tucker Player Props: Astros vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff ranks 15th in MLB with a collective 8.7 strikeouts per nine innings.
+- The pitching staff for the Dodgers has a collective 8.7 K/9, which ranks 14th in MLB.

-- The Dodgers have a 4.51 team ERA that ranks 23rd among all league pitching staffs.
+- The Dodgers' 4.54 team ERA ranks 24th among all league pitching staffs.

-- The Dodgers rank 21st in baseball in home runs surrendered (93 total, 1.2 per game).
+- Dodgers pitchers combine to give up 94 total home runs at a clip of 1.2 per game (to rank 21st in baseball).

-- Miller (3-1) takes the mound for the Dodgers in his sixth start of the season.
-He has a 2.83 ERA in 28 2/3 innings pitched, with 28 strikeouts.

-- The righty last pitched on Sunday against the San Francisco Giants, when he threw 5 2/3 innings, allowing seven earned runs while giving up seven hits.
+- The right-hander's most recent time out came on Sunday against the San Francisco Giants, when he went 5 2/3 innings, surrendering seven earned runs while allowing six hits.

-- In five games this season, the 24-year-old has an ERA of 2.83, with 8.8 strikeouts per nine innings.
-Opponents are batting .184 against him.
+- The 29-year-old has a 2.92 ERA and 7.4 strikeouts per nine innings in 10 games this season, while allowing a batting average of .168 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.